dani-mdj/How2SewWebsite/README.md

-This is an inprogress website.
+This is an in progress website.
 This repository exists to document my development and learning through building this website.